rpldy/react-uploady/README.md

 #### Support us

-Want to help sustain and grow Uploday?
+Want to help sustain and grow Uploady?
 You can become a financial backer on OpenCollective.

 Become a financial contributor and help us sustain our community.